thameera/cppalgo/sort/README.md

 ## How to build

 Copy main.cpp.sample to main.cpp and modify as necessary.
-Then, build with the command:
+Then, build with `make`.
+Then run the binary file `sort`.

-    g++ -std=c++11 main.cpp
+    cp main.cpp.sample main.cpp
+    // edit main.cpp as necessary
+    make
+    ./sort